-American Indians have special protections and provisions under Covered California, California's new health insurance market place.
-CCUIH has partnered with CRIHB to develop useful materials to help American Indians in California understand these protections and provisions.
+American Indians have special protections and provisions under Covered California, California's new health insurance marketplace.
+Visit CCUIH's Covered California page to learn more about unique American Indian protections and provisions under Covered California.

 Check out CCUIH's "Our Community" page to learn more about Urban Indians in California, Urban Indian health care, and the populations that our member clinics serve.

 On September 13th, Sacramento Native American Health Center received a $225,000 grant from the California Governor’s Office of Emergency Services to enhance the treatment of Native American/Alaska Native (AIAN) child victims of abuse.
 SNAHC will provide comprehensive services to minors who are or have been victims of physical, sexual, and/or emotional abuse, neglect, domestic violence, […]

 The Fresno American Indian Health Project (FAIHP) has been awarded a grant of $1 million over the next five years from the Substance Abuse and Mental Health Services Administration (SAMHSA) for the Native Connections project a cooperative agreement for tribal behavioral health services.
 As a member of CCUIH, we are excited to see FAIHP’s capacity […]